 Climate, Food, Facts

 At the Animal Agriculture Alliance, we believe that caring for our families, our health, and our homes unites people around the world.
-U.S. farmers and ranchers understand this better than most and are producing more nutrient-dense meat and dairy more efficiently than ever before.
-As we all look to choose food that is good for us and good for the planet, the Alliance believes everyone should have the facts.
+U.S. farmers and ranchers have a proven track record of producing more nutrient-dense food more efficiently than ever before, while protecting the natural resources we all share.
+We believe that choosing food that is good for people and the planet should be based on facts, not a one-sided agenda.

 U.S. farmers and ranchers continue to make huge strides in conserving natural resources and protecting the environment.
 Production efficiencies are already proven to reduce the carbon footprint of animal agriculture.